YehudaTaylor/YehudaTaylor.github.io/_tabs/about.md

 ### Hi there 👋
 - 📚 BSc Computer Science at the University of London
-- 🌱 I’m currently learning Databases, Natural Language Processing (NLP), Arduino and IoT, General AI concepts
 - 🔭 I’m currently working on a Chrome Plugin
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yehuda-taylor/)

 ## Education
-- 🎓 BSc Computer Science from [University of London](https://www.london.ac.uk/) (final year)
+- 🎓 BSc Computer Science from [University of London](https://www.london.ac.uk/)

 ## Work Experience
 - [Trackmatic Solutions](https://trackmatic.co.za/) - Junior Software Developer